105D Hill Hall, CB# 3320

 Students will study music in the Southwest Asia/North African (SWANA) region from 1798 to the present day.
 The main themes of this course will surround how music has functioned in SWANA culture through issues of politics, modernity, and revolutions.
 The course will surround four main themes: Music and Culture, Music and Religion, Music and Politics, and New Trends in Music.
 Students will engage in daily readings and close listenings from different local musics as well as complete an individual research project about a musical topic from the region.

 Available only to music majors by permission of the director of undergraduate studies.
 Intensive study on a particular topic under faculty supervision.

 MUSC 364 The UNC Summer Jazz Program (3)

-- (Non-performance) – Students may opt to enroll in the Jazz History/Music Journalism through social media class at the workshop where they study jazz history and learn basic music skills, and they attend the evening concerts and learn how to write reviews using blogs and other forms of social media.
+1. (Non-performance) – Students may opt to enroll in the Jazz History/Music Journalism through social media class at the workshop where they study jazz history and learn basic music skills.
+They attend the evening jazz concerts and learn how to write reviews using blogs and other forms of social media.
 These students are not required to perform during the workshop or to have any prior musical training.

 MUSC 890 Independent Studies (3)

 The faculty assists and advises graduate students in work on particular research projects.
 Available to musicology graduate students only.